tyzbit/acars-processor/docs/ARCHITECTURE.md

 **Monitoring integration**:
 - New Relic integration for application performance monitoring
-- Custom metrics and events for business logic monitoring
+- Custom metrics and events for message processing
 - Health check endpoints for container orchestration

 ### Failure recovery